web-id-fr/forge-review-app-action/README.md

 `database_name` is also based on the branch name (escaping it with only `a-z0-9_` chars).

+### Aliases Support

+The action supports creating domain aliases that are based on the main host.
+This is useful when you need multiple domains pointing to the same review app.

+When you provide aliases using the `aliases` input parameter (comma-separated), the action will:

+1. Create alias domains based on the main host
+2. Include all aliases in the Let's Encrypt certificate request

+**Examples:**
+- If your main host is `123-feature.example.com` and aliases are `clientes, www`, you'll get:
+  - Main domain: `123-feature.example.com`
+  - Alias domains: `clientes.123-feature.example.com`, `www.123-feature.example.com`

+- If your main host is `123-feature` (no root domain) and aliases are `api, admin`, you'll get:
+  - Main domain: `123-feature`
+  - Alias domains: `api-123-feature`, `admin-123-feature`

+All domains will be included in the SSL certificate for HTTPS access.

 ### About stub files
 <a name="stub-files"></a>